-Address: 10825 East Blvd, Cleveland, OH 44106, United States
+Address: 10825 East Blvd, Cleveland, Ohio 44106, United States

 16. USS Cod Submarine Memorial

-Address: 1201 N Marginal Rd, Cleveland, OH 44114, United States
+Address: 1201 N Marginal Rd, Cleveland, Ohio 44114, United States

-Stop by if you’re interested in history, machinery, maritime pursuits, and the military, this historic submarine is a must-visit.
-Get your ticket and be ready to experience what it feels like to be on a World War II vessel.
+Stop by if you’re interested in history, maritime pursuits, or the military.
+Grab your ticket and experience what it feels like to be on a World War II vessel.

 17. Progressive Field

 Address: 2401 Ontario St, Cleveland, Ohio 44115, United States